 With shank meats, however, braising or slow-cooking is a better option, since the meat tends to be a little tougher.
 This goes for lamb as well.
-Tip: A tight-fitting lid on your braising dish or slow cooker is really important, to prevent the lamb (or other meat you might be cooking with) from becoming too dried out.

 This slow-roasted lamb shanks recipe is such a great and easy way to enjoy lamb.
 This lamb recipe has only a few ingredients, but thanks to the long, slow cooking, the results are incredibly flavorful, succulent, fork-tender meat.